 The Supreme Court of Texas established the Children's Commission in 2007 with the overall goal of improving the child welfare system by increasing public awareness of challenges facing children and families involved in the child welfare system and bringing attention to this important issue through judicial leadership, reforming judicial practice, and informing policy affecting child welfare.

-The Children's Commission's 2023 Texas Child Welfare Law Bench Book is now available!
+The Children's Commission's 2023 Texas Child Welfare Law Bench Book is available here.

 Poster